mcostalba/scoutfish/README.md

 To find all games where black side captures a queen or a rook.

+##### pass

+This rule matches any position.
+It is used mainly for debugging purposes.

+    {"pass": "" }

+To find the number of games in the DB, because it will match any game.

 ## Sequences

 A _sequence_ is a powerful feature of Scoutfish to look for games that satisfy